House of Commons of the United Kingdom: Scrutiny of the government

 The House of Commons formally scrutinises the Government through its Committees and Prime Minister's Questions, when members ask questions of the prime minister; the house gives other opportunities to question other cabinet ministers.
 Prime Minister's Questions occur weekly, normally for half an hour each Wednesday.
-Questions must relate to the responding minister's official government activities, not to his or her activities as a party leader or as a private Member of Parliament.
+Questions must relate to the responding minister's official government activities, not to their activities as a party leader or as a private Member of Parliament.
 Customarily, members of the Government party/coalition and members of the Opposition alternate when asking questions.
 Members may also make inquiries in writing.

 In practice, this scrutiny can be fairly weak.
 Since the first-past-the-post electoral system is employed, the governing party often enjoys a large majority in the Commons, and ministers and departments practise defensive government, outsourcing key work to third parties.
 If the government has a large majority, it has no need or incentive to compromise with other parties.

 Major modern British political parties tend to be so tightly orchestrated that their MPs often have little scope for free action.
 A large minority of ruling party MPs are paid members of the Government.
-Since 1900 the Government has lost confidence motions thrice — twice in 1924, and once in 1979.
-However, the threat of rebellions by their own party's backbench MPs often forces governments to make concessions (under the Cameron–Clegg coalition, over foundation hospitals and under Labour over top-up fees and compensation for failed company pension schemes).
+Since 1900 the Government has lost confidence motions thrice—twice in 1924, and once in 1979.
+However, the threat of rebellions by their own party's backbench MPs often forces governments to make concessions (e.g. under the Cameron–Clegg coalition, over foundation hospitals and under Labour over top-up fees and compensation for failed company pension schemes).
 Occasionally Government bills are defeated by backbench rebellions (Terrorism Act 2006).
 However, the scrutiny provided by the Select committees is more serious.

 The House of Commons technically retains the power to impeach Ministers of the Crown (or any other subject, even if not a public officer) for their crimes.
 Impeachments are tried by the House of Lords, where a simple majority is necessary to convict.
 This power has fallen into disuse, however; the House of Commons exercises its checks on the government through other means, such as no confidence motions; the last impeachment was that of Henry Dundas, 1st Viscount Melville in 1806.